Backup and Sync Your Backup to Cloud File Sync Services

 Cloud storage definitely has its advantages in terms of file sharing (especially when the files are too big to email), or when you want to collaborate with co-workers, or you simply access files from multiple devices via the cloud, but it is not a true backup of your data.
 However, there are ways to use your favorite file sharing cloud storage as a destination for your backup, so that it can be used as a cloud backup.
 Let me explain.

-Backup Your Backup to the Cloud
+Backup and Sync Your Backup to the Cloud

-Some backup software solutions, like NovaBACKUP allow you to use popular file sharing services as a backup location for your backups, in essence allowing you to backup your backup to the cloud.
+Some backup software solutions, like NovaBACKUP allow you to use popular file sharing services as a backup location for your backups, in essence allowing you to backup and sync your backup to the cloud.
 This also allows you to take advantage of free cloud storage available through some of these file sharing service providers.

 Dropbox offers 2GB of free cloud storage, with an option to upgrade to 1 TB for $9.99/ month or $15 a month for unlimited online storage.
 Google Drive offers 15GB of free cloud storage with a low-end option of 100 GB for just $1.99 / month and a 1 TB option on par with Dropbox.
 Microsoft’s OneDrive also offers 15GB of free cloud storage with several competitively priced options on a tiered scale.
 Starting in October of 2014 Microsoft announced that it would be offering free unlimited cloud storage to Office 365 subscribers.
 That’s not to say this option is completely free, as there is still an annual subscription fee, but it’s reasonably priced at under $100 a year and it does away with the caps in data and pricing tiers for Office 365 users.